 Let’s go with the ‘show, don’t tell’ approach.

 Here are a couple of great Digital Nonprofit Magazine examples.
-See how they tell a great story, how they guide you through that story and how they use multimedia to create an experience?
+See how they tell a great story, how they guide you through that story, and how they use multimedia to create an immersive experience?